Finish the Year Strong

 - I’m fresh and driven in the mornings, so I schedule mentally challenging meetings during this window.

-- My mind is more relaxed and able to freely relate; I shift most brainstorming meetings to this time.
+- My mind is more relaxed and able to freely relate in the afternoon; I shift most brainstorming meetings to this time.

 - Are we using the right tools (software, banking, equipment, etc.) to accomplish our goals?
 Can we eliminate any?